-The resurrection of Jesus Christ is one of the core truths of Christianity.
-In fact, the Bible says that it is the core truth.
-If there is no resurrection then there is no Christianity:
+The resurrection of Jesus Christ is one of the central truths of Christianity.
+In fact, the Bible says that it's the central truth!
+If the resurrection didn't happen then the gospel is false and there's no hope for any of us:

-- 1 Corinthians 15:12: "Now if Christ be preached that he rose from the dead, how say some among you that there is no resurrection of the dead? - 13 But if there be no resurrection of the dead, then is Christ not risen: - 14 And if Christ be not risen, then is our preaching vain, and your faith is also vain. - 15 Yea, and we are found false witnesses of God; because we have testified of God that he raised up Christ: whom he raised not up, if so be that the dead rise not. - 16 For if the dead rise not, then is not Christ raised: - 17 And if Christ be not raised, your faith is vain; ye are yet in your sins. - 18 Then they also which are fallen asleep in Christ are perished. - 19 If in this life only we have hope in Christ, we are of all men most miserable."
+1 Corinthians 15:12-19: "Now if Christ be preached that he rose from the dead, how say some among you that there is no resurrection of the dead?
+But if there be no resurrection of the dead, then is Christ not risen: And if Christ be not risen, then is our preaching vain, and your faith is also vain.
+Yea, and we are found false witnesses of God: because we have testified of God that he raised up Christ: whom he raised not up, if so be that the dead rise not.
+For if the dead rise not, then is not Christ raised: And if Christ be not raised, your faith is vain; ye are yet in your sins.
+Then they also which are fallen asleep in Christ are perished.
+If in this life only we have hope in Christ, we are of all men most miserable."

-There are some people who say "Well, even if Christianity isn't true and even if there was no resurrection, living for God would still be worth it.
-Living well is its own reward."
-The apostle Paul strongly disagreed: in fact, he said that if this life is the only one we get then "we are of all men most miserable".
-In other words, if this is all we get then Christianity isn't worth it.
-We would all be better off living as pagans and finding something else to do with our time.
+There are some people who say that even if Christianity isn't true and Christ never rose from the dead, living for God is still worth it.
+As we can see, the apostle Paul strongly disagreed!
+He said that if this life is the only one we get then "we are of all men most miserable".
+If this life is all there is then Christianity isn't worth it.
+In that case we would all be better off living as pagans and getting as much pleasure from life as possible before we die.

-Paul could not be more clear: if Christ has not risen from the dead then we are all still in our sins and we will all go to Hell.
+If Christ hasn't risen from the dead then we're still in our sins and are bound for Hell.
 Salvation depends upon the resurrection.
-If there is no resurrection then there is no forgiveness, and if there is no forgiveness then we are all doomed.
-In that case we might as well eat, drink, be merry, and enjoy what little time we have left.
+If there's no resurrection then there's no forgiveness, and if there's no forgiveness then we're all doomed.
 The resurrection is that important.

-Some people have this idea that the resurrection was just a spiritual resurrection - that Jesus didn't actually rise bodily from the grave.
-However, that is not what the Bible teaches.
+Some people have taught that the resurrection was just a spiritual resurrection and Jesus didn't rise bodily from the grave.
+However, that's not what the Bible teaches.
 A "spiritual" resurrection is utterly useless: